 Another factor that makes it hard to get a PenFed credit card is that you can’t apply for the card without first becoming a member of the credit union.
 While doing so is free, as well as open to any U.S. citizen or permanent resident, it does require the time to fill out an extra application and open a savings account with at least $5 in it.
 If you don’t want to go through that trouble just to apply, especially when approval isn’t guaranteed, you may want to look elsewhere.

-Those under 21 years old will need to offer evidence of an ability to independently make monthly payments, too.
+Those under 21 years old will need to offer evidence of independent income, too.
 PenFed credit union membership is also required in order to be approved for a credit card.
-Membership requirements and an application to join are available on the PenFed … read full answerwebsite.
+The membership requirements and the application to join are available on the PenFed … read full answerwebsite.

 Application requirements also include personal information such as your name, address and birthdate.
-Your Social Security number (SSN) or Individual Tax ID Number (ITIN) and U.S. citizenship status are also required.
+Your Social Security Number (SSN) or Individual Tax ID Number (ITIN) and U.S. citizenship status are also required.
 In addition, PenFed will review your credit history, your income and any debts you have.
-Your bank account information, monthly mortgage or rent payment and employment status will also be taken into account.
+Your bank account information, monthly mortgage/rent payment, and employment status will also be taken into account.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.